Last updated: March 2021

 Trends are always changing

 Advertisers typically plan their spend based on monthly and quarterly targets.
-As a result, we generally see spend lower at the beginning of a month or quarter, and higher at the end of a month or quarter.
+As a result, we generally see lower spend at the beginning of a month or quarter, and higher at the end.
 Advertiser spend also increases significantly for major consumer events like Back to School, Black Friday, Christmas, and Super Bowl Sunday.
-For each of these events, publishers will see a corresponding increase in CPMs.
+For each of these events, publishers typically see a corresponding increase in CPMs.

 When you look at quarterly performance, rather than monthly, there is a pronounced drop in CPMs at the beginning of every quarter as advertiser budgets reset (Figure B).
 Overall, CPMs increase steadily through Q3, with a significant jump in Q4 around Black Friday.
 In this example, even with low campaign spend in July and August, Q3 out-performs Q2 as CPMs jump in September.
 It’s normal to see an increase in CPMs in the weeks leading up to a new quarter.
 This is a result of advertisers trying to complete their quarterly campaigns by buying the rest of the inventory needed.

-Figure B: CPM drops – Aggregated publisher data shows the CPM trends for a three-month period.
+Figure B: CPM drops – Aggregated publisher data shows the CPM trends for a typical three-month period.

 Looking at quarterly performance (Figure C), we see that, overall, CPMs decreased in Q2 as a result of the pandemic and steadily increased through Q3, with a significant jump in Q4.
-As previously mentioned, even with low campaign spend in July and August, Q3 outperforms Q2 as CPMs jump in September.
+As previously mentioned, even with low campaign spend in July and August, Q3 outperformed Q2 as CPMs jumped in September.

 Seasonality with Sortable

-In 2020, we foresee ad tech trends such as privacy regulations, changes to cookies, and changes to ad serving technology.
+For 2021, we expect ad tech trends such as changes to cookies, pagespeed performance., and data-driven distribution to impact CPMs.
 We understand that publishers can experience pain points with seasonality, especially when CPMs do not increase as much or as fast as expected.
 At Sortable, we help publishers maximize their revenue as these industry changes occur.
-For example, before the CCPA came into effect, we provided our publishers with recommended steps and continue to provide support from our Customer Success team provided support throughout the whole process.
+For example, before the CCPA came into effect, we provided our publishers with recommended steps and our Customer Success team provided support throughout the whole process.